octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.4.21 - 2025-01-24 =
+* Add ACF fields to list of Houzez Fields in Field Mapping import settings area
+* Display error if AJAX request fails when obtaining XML fields.
+Previously it would just silently bomb out

 = 2.4.20 - 2025-01-21 =
 * Added support for importing from AgestaNET using their XML format